Audiologist & Speech-Language Pathologist (SLP) Programs

 The curriculum includes classes covering topics such as behavioral research evaluation; neuroanatomy and neurophysiology of communication; articulation and phonological disorders in children; and diagnostic procedures.

-The program consists of 63 to 75 credits and includes a two-week residency at the university’s Greeley campus for laboratory experiences.
-The program also includes an internship.
-Upon completion of the program, graduates will be eligible for licensure and certification in most states.
+The program consists of 62 to 71 credits and includes a two-week residency at the university’s Greeley campus for laboratory experiences and an internship.
+Upon completion, graduates will be eligible for licensure and certification in most states.

 • Location: Greeley, CO